BruceTraining/Claude-Agent-SDK/travel-agent-better/README.md

 Since Flask handles each HTTP request independently, we can't keep a live `ClaudeSDKClient` connection across requests.
-A naive fix would be to store the full conversation history and *replay* it through the API on every request — but that means redundant API calls and re-executed tool calls that grow with every turn.
+A naive fix would be to store the full conversation history and *replay* it through the API on every request, but that means redundant API calls and re-executed tool calls that grow with every turn.